-This is to certify that the foregoing is a true and correct copy of a resolution adopted by the Montgomery County Planning Board of The Maryland-National Capital Park and Planning Commission on the motion of Commissioner Hedrick, seconded by Vice Chair Pedoeem, with a vote of 4-0; Chair Harris, Vice Chair Pedoeem, and Commissioners Bartley, and Hedrick, voting in favor of the motion, Commissioner Linden was necessarily absent, at its regular meeting held on Thursday, January 23, 2025, in Wheaton, Maryland and via video conference.
+This is to certify that the foregoing is a true and correct copy of a corrected resolution adopted by the Montgomery County Planning Board of The Maryland-National Capital Park and Planning Commission on the motion of Commissioner Hedrick, seconded by Vice Chair Pedoeem, with a vote of 5-0; Chair Harris, Vice Chair Pedoeem, and Commissioners Bartley, Hedrick, and Linden voting in favor of the motion, at its regular meeting held on Thursday, May 29, 2025, in Wheaton, Maryland and via video conference.

-Artie L. Harris, Chair

-Montgomery County Planning Board
+Artie L. Harris, Chair Montgomery County Planning Board